-Leslie Lehr is a prize-winning author, screenwriter, and essayist who grew up in Ohio.
+Leslie Lehr is a prize-winning author, screenwriter, essayist and story consultant who grew up in Ohio.

-After graduating from USC's School of Cinematic Arts with a Student Emmy, she spent several years in film production, rising to be the West Coast Production Manager of a commercial and music-video company, then went freelance to work on feature films.
+After graduating from USC's School of Cinematic Arts with a Student Emmy, she spent several years in film production, rising to be the West Coast Production Manager of a commercial and music-video company.
+Then she freelanced on feature films including the cult classics, Charles Bukowsky’s “Barfly”, Prince’s “Sign O the Times”, and Kevin Tenney’s “Witchboard”.
 Once a mother, Lehr started writing seriously.
 Her humorous essays evolved into her first book, Welcome to Club Mom: The End of Life As You Know It - but the publisher changed the subtitle to The Adventure Begins.
 And it did.....

 The what-ifs of modern motherhood drove Lehr to write her debut novel, 66 Laps, winner of the Pirates Alley Faulkner Society Gold Medal.
 Soon after, her screenplay, Heartless, was produced as an independent film.
 The romantic thriller financed five other films for Santa Monica Pictures, aired on USA TV and has been screening in Europe for eight years.
 Her next books were the nonfiction tomes, The Happy Helpful Grandma Guide, excerpted on FisherPrice.com; and Wendy Bellissimo: Nesting, featured on Oprah.